-At a meeting held on June 16, 2015, the Board considered the approval of the offering and the Directors affirmed their conclusion at a meeting held on September 18, 2015, later reaffirmed at a meeting held on June 14, 2016.
+At a meeting held on June 15, 2021, the Board considered the approval of the offering.
 In considering whether or not to approve the offering, the Board relied on materials and information prepared and presented by the Fund's management at such meeting and discussions at that time.
 Based on such materials and their deliberations at this meeting, the Board determined that it would be in the best interests of the Fund and its stockholders to conduct the offering in order to increase the assets of the Fund available for current and future investment opportunities, while providing existing stockholders an opportunity to purchase additional shares of the Fund without incurring any commission or transaction charges.
-In making its determination, the Board considered the investment opportunities available to the Fund, the ability of the Adviser to invest the proceeds of the offering in accordance with such opportunities and the value of accessing such additional proceeds at favorable terms (i.e., an annual rate of 3.50% of the Subscription Price) in light of the relative illiquidity of the current credit market.
+In making its determination, the Board considered the investment opportunities available to the Fund, the ability of the Adviser to invest the proceeds of the offering in accordance with such opportunities and the value of accessing such additional proceeds at favorable terms (i.e., an annual rate of 2.75% of the Subscription Price) in light of the relative illiquidity of the current credit market.
 Initially, the Fund's expenses will increase due to dividend expenses.
-However, as a result of the conversion of the Convertible Preferred Stock to common stock, the Board noted that increasing Fund assets may lower the Fund's expenses as a proportion of net assets because the Fund's fixed costs would be spread over a larger asset base.
+However, as a result of the conversion of the Convertible Preferred Stock to common stock, the Board noted that increasing Fund assets is expected to be lower the Fund's expenses as a proportion of net assets because the Fund's fixed costs would be spread over a larger asset base.
 While the Board acknowledged that there can be no assurance that increasing the size of the Fund would result in lowering the Fund's expense ratio, the Board considered this an appealing potential.

-In designating the Rights transferable, rather than non-transferable, the Board considered that the distribution of the Rights may themselves have intrinsic value, which may be viewed as partial compensation for the possible dilution of non-participating stockholders interest by potentially receiving a cash payment upon the sale for their Rights.
+In designating the Rights as transferable, rather than non-transferable, the Board considered that the distribution of the Rights may themselves have intrinsic value, which may be viewed as partial compensation for the possible dilution of non-participating stockholders' interest by potentially receiving a cash payment upon the sale for their Rights.
 Furthermore, because the Rights are transferable, the offering may increase the number of stockholders, which could increase the level of market interest in and visibility of the Fund overall and potentially enhance the trading liquidity of the Fund's shares on the NYSE.

+On September 14, 2021, the Board approved the final terms of the Offering.
 After considering all of the characteristics, terms and conditions of the Convertible Preferred Stock, the Board believes that the value of the conversion right of the Convertible Preferred Stock is not a predominant factor in the market value of the Convertible Preferred Stock as of the date of its issuance.
 The Board further believes that the conversion right is a secondary attribute which is included to enhance the terms upon which the Fund is able to issue the Convertible Preferred Stock.